Quantum-Accelerators/quacc/docs/user/executors.md

     parsl.load(config)
     ```

-    In addition to some modified parameters, there are some new ones here too.
-The most notable is the definition of `init_blocks`, `min_blocks`, and `max_blocks`, which set the number of active blocks (e.g. Slurm jobs) and can be modified to enable [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
-We also set `cores_per_worker` to a small value so that the pilot job (e.g. the Parsl orchestrator) is allowed to be oversubscribed with scheduling processes.
+    1. We set this to a small value so that the pilot job (e.g. the Parsl orchestrator) is allowed to be oversubscribed with scheduling processes.

+    2. Sets the number of blocks (e.g. Slurm jobs) to provision during initialization of the workflow.
+We set this to 0 so that we only begin queuing once a workflow is submitted.

+    3. Sets the minimum number of blocks (e.g. Slurm jobs) to maintain during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
+We set this to 1 so that the pilot job is always running.

+    4. Sets the maximum number of active blocks (e.g. Slurm jobs) during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
+We set this to 1 here for demonstration purposes, but it can be increased to have multiple Slurm jobpacks running simultaneously.

     !!!
 Tip